justforalarms/FireToneGen/README.md

 You need one ATmega328p (as the tone generator) and another processor (that has **hardware I2C** support, which acts like the controller), to be able to generate tones.

+# How it works

+The main tone generator is a simple NCO.
+It's a simple "modulo M" counter (where M is how many counts it does before resetting.
+Or something like that :) )
+The result of the accumulator has the lower 24-bits masked off and the top 8-bits are used for the wavetable output.